Mullin v. Al Otro Lado

-Noem v.
-Al Otro Lado (No. 25-5) is a pending United States Supreme Court case regarding whether an alien who is stopped on the Mexican side of the U.S.–Mexico border has “arrived in the United States” for purposes of asylum eligibility and inspection under the Immigration and Nationality Act.
+Mullin v.
+Al Otro Lado (formerly Noem v.
+Al Otro Lado) (No. 25-5) is a United States Supreme Court case in which the court held that a non-citizen "arrives in the United States" under the Immigration and Nationality Act only when they cross the border, so the INA neither entitles a non-citizen standing in Mexico to apply for asylum nor requires an immigration officer to inspect them.
+The case was about whether a non-citizen who is stopped on the Mexican side of the U.S.–Mexico border has "arrived in the United States" for purposes of asylum eligibility and inspection under the Immigration and Nationality Act.

 Background

-Section 1158(a)(1) of the Immigration and Nationality Act (INA) states that “[a]ny alien who is physically present in the United States or who arrives in the United States (whether or not at a designated port of arrival)” may apply for asylum.
-Likewise, § 1225(a)(1) of the INA provides that an alien “present in the United States who has not been admitted or who arrives in the United States … shall be deemed for purposes of this chapter an applicant for admission,” and § 1225(a)(3) requires that such applicants “shall be inspected by immigration officers.”
+Section 1158(a)(1) of the Immigration and Nationality Act (INA) states that "[a]ny alien who is physically present in the United States or who arrives in the United States (whether or not at a designated port of arrival)" may apply for asylum.
+Likewise, § 1225(a)(1) of the INA provides that an alien "present in the United States who has not been admitted or who arrives in the United States … shall be deemed for purposes of this chapter an applicant for admission," and § 1225(a)(3) requires that such applicants "shall be inspected by immigration officers."

 Since at least 2016, U.S. Customs and Border Protection (CBP) directed individuals seeking inspection and asylum to remain in Mexico when ports of entry were deemed at capacity rather than letting them queue on U.S. soil.
 Under this system, officers instructed asylum-seekers to wait outside the United States—sometimes placing them on informal waitlists maintained in Mexico—though there was no statute explicitly authorizing the refusal to inspect.
 The metering policy intersected with other executive measures adopted in the same period, heightening its practical and legal consequences.
-For example, in July 2019, the administration promulgated a rule limiting asylum eligibility based on transit through third countries—a so-called “Transit Rule.”
+For example, in July 2019, the administration promulgated a rule limiting asylum eligibility based on transit through third countries—a so-called "Transit Rule."